rick/omg-what-have-we-built-talk/talk.md

 <br/>

 ### Long-running branches are kryptonite.
-### We can land short-lived branches to "dark ship" new code.
+### We could land short-lived branches to "dark ship" new code.
-### With science and instrumentation tools we can gather real production measurements in a controlled fashion.
+### With science and instrumentation tools we could gather real production measurements in a controlled fashion.

 ---